Sexual dysfunction and infertility

 Having sex more often itself improves erectile function (Koskimaki, 2008) and may increase the number and quality of sperm produced.
 Studies have shown relatively little difference in semen quality with more frequent ejaculation, which of course means that more total sperm are getting where they have to go and more likely at the right time!
 Sperm DNA is less likely to fragment with more frequent ejaculation because the sperm spend less time in the collecting system where they are exposed to damaging oxidative products.
 Even before insemination or IVF, the male should ejaculate every one or two days.
 The decreased frequency of intercourse with aging may be one of the reasons why older male age significantly contributes to decreased success.

 How do I know if I need better erections?

 If you’re not enjoying sex or desiring it frequently enough!
-It is very likely if you do all of the things we recommend at www.erectile-function.com, your erections, sexual enjoyment and desire will markedly improve.
+It is very likely if you do all of the things recommended in the book "Survival of the Firmest", available at Amazon/kindle or itunes, your erections, sexual enjoyment and desire will markedly improve.
 Studies have shown that improved erectile function results in marked increases in female sexual function and satisfaction.
 It may be difficult for any man to know how good he is at this, but one thing you will both know for sure is when he is better!
 And again- those same things will improve sperm quality and contribute to your fertility.
 And you will be less likely to develop erectile dysfunction and vascular diseases as you get older.
 Now that’s a no-brainer.